 - Healthy Diet: Maintaining a healthy and well-balanced diet is always important, but it is especially important during your egg donation cycle.
 Leafy greens, other vegetables, and fruit will keep you healthy.
 Try to avoid foods a high-sugar and high-carb diet as they will increase any bloating that you may have.
 Make sure to talk to your doctor about the best nutrition plan for you during this time.

 - Relaxation: Take it easy, girl!
 During your egg donation cycle, you should avoid heavy lifting and strenuous exercise.
 As always, it is best to discuss any exercise regimen during this time with a physician.

 - Injections: Always talk to your physician about how to properly take the injections.
 If you find that you are feeling a bit tender from the injections, you may find it helpful to alternate injection sites.
-Click here for a step-by-step instruction on how to take your medications.
+Click here for step-by-step instructions on how to take your medications.